Bryan-Shaloat-Be/Empire_movies-a/README.md

 |----|-------------------|------|
 |The complete implementation of express with the database as well as the consumption of the database in the angular project (client)|Problems with specs or tests and middleware|Be careful with tests and improve alerts and messages to rectify that an action such as registrations or logins was carried out|

+## Problems

+Have a problem with firsts route you need to enter at http://localhost:4200/auth/login not at http://localhost:4200
 ## Build

 Run to build the project.
 The build artifacts will be stored in the dist/ directory.